1991 eruption of Mount Pinatubo: Escalation of eruption

-A small blast at 03:41 PST on June 12 marked the beginning of a new, more violent phase of the eruption.
+A small blast at 03:41 on June 12 marked the beginning of a new, more violent phase of the eruption.
 A few hours later the same day, massive blasts lasting about half an hour generated big eruption columns, which quickly reached heights of over 19 km and which generated large pyroclastic surges extending up to 4 km from the summit in some river valleys.
+One witness at Subic Bay described the explosion as 'hitting him as a whoosh of pressure'.
 Fourteen hours later, a 15-minute blast hurled volcanic matter to heights of 24 km.
 Friction in the up-rushing ash column generated abundant volcanic lightning.

 A third large eruption began at 08:41 on June 13, after an intense swarm of small earthquakes over the previous two hours.
 It lasted about five minutes, and the eruption column once again reached 24 km.
 After three hours of quiet, seismic activity began, growing more and more intense over the next twenty-four hours, until a three-minute eruptive blast generated a 21 km high eruption column at 13:09 on June 14.

 Tephra fall from these four large eruptions was extensive to the southwest of the volcano.
 Two hours after the last of these four explosions, a series of eruptions began which lasted for the next twenty-four hours, and which saw the production of much larger pyroclastic flows and surges which travelled several kilometres down river valleys on the flanks of the volcano.
+In total, almost 400 km2 of land was buried by pyroclastic density currents which travelled in all directions, and reached at least 12 km, and as far as 16 km, from the volcano.
+The land closest to the eruption was eroded by the pyroclastic currents, which did not leave much deposit there.

 Dacite was the dominant igneous rock making up the tephra in these eruptions and in the following climactic event.
 The most abundant phenocryst minerals were hornblende and plagioclase, but an unusual phenocryst mineral was also present – the calcium sulfate called anhydrite.
 The dacite magma was more oxidized than most magmas, and the sulfur-rich nature of the eruption was probably causally related to the redox state.